THE UNIVERSITY OF HOLY CROSS DEPARTMENT OF PUBLIC SAFETY

 Chief Marshall E. Pierre Sr.

 The University of Holy Cross is in full compliance with the Federal Law and the Drug-Free Workplace Act of 1988.
 The following acts or practices are prohibited and disciplinary action will be taken for infringement of any of these rules in or on University property.

 • Manufacture, sale, possession or use of drugs or narcotics on University property at any time, or reporting to school under the influence of drugs or narcotics.

 • Possession or use of alcoholic beverages on University property, including vehicles is prohibited, except for events authorized by the President of the University.

 Students who believe they have an alcohol or drug related problem should be encouraged to voluntarily contact the Rev. Thomas E. Chambers Counseling Center for information and counseling.

-A complete description of the alcohol and substance abuse policy is available in the Student Handbook and in the Faculty and Employee Handbooks.
+A complete description of the alcohol and substance abuse policy is available here:

 Information regarding drug and alcohol education, sexual assault, rape education and crime prevention can be obtained through the Rev. Thomas E. Chambers Counseling Center.